 The basis for processing your data, how we use that data and with whom we share it

 1. Legitimate interests

 We may process your personal data because it is necessary for our or a third party's legitimate interests.
 This will always be weighed against your rights, interests and expectations.
-Our legitimate interests include the operation of TfL in accordance with our charitable objects.
+Our legitimate interests include the operation of Trust for London in accordance with our charitable objects.
 Examples of where we process personal data in accordance with our legitimate interests include:

 - To correspond with you about our charitable activities, including details of events, that you have requested from us;

 - To evaluate whether your organisation may qualify for a grant;

 - to inform you of media opportunities, potentially, and of opportunities to write or feature in Trust for London newsletter content, and to send you these newsletters and other similar updates from time to time;

 - Processing technical information about your use of our website to ensure that content on our website is presented in the most effective manner;